privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

      * _Note: The seller origin information is also passed by the seller's ad Service in SelectAd request and SellerFrontEnd validates that with the origin information configured._

-* _Map of {InterestGroupOwner, BuyerFrontEnd endpoint}_: Map of InterestGroupOwner to BuyerFrontEnd domain address.
+* _Map of {InterestGroupOwner, BuyerFrontEnd endpoint}_: Map of InterestGroupOwner (buyer origin) to BuyerFrontEnd domain address.

-* _Global timeout for Buyer_: This information can be used to set a timeout on each buyer; however, will be overridden by the `buyer_timeout_ms` passed by the Seller Ad service to SellerFrontEnd in SelectAd request.
+* _Global timeout for Buyer_: This information can be used to set a timeout on each buyer; however, will be overridden by the `buyer_timeout_ms` passed by the seller's ad service to SellerFrontEnd in SelectAd request.

-* _prefetch_bidding_signals_buyers_list_: The list of Buyers (InterestGroupOwners) that have opted-in for the [PrefetchBiddingSignals][36] lookup.

 * _Private Key Hosting service_ and _Public Key Hosting service_ endpoints in [Key Management System][10].

 ##### Auction service configurations

-* _Cloud Storage endpoint_: The endpoint of Cloud Storage from where Seller code is hot reloaded by the Auction service.
+* _Cloud Storage endpoint_: The endpoint of Cloud Storage from where seller's code is hot reloaded by the Auction service.

 * Private Key Hosting service and Public Key Hosting service endpoints in [Key Management System][10].

 ### Spec for DSP

-#### GenerateBid()
+#### generateBid()

 The [Bidding service][42] exposes an API endpoint GenerateBids.
 The [BuyerFrontEnd service][22] sends GenerateBidsRequest to the Bidding service, that includes required input for bidding.
-The code for bidding, i.e. GenerateBid() is prefetched from Cloud Storage and cached in Bidding service.
+The code for bidding, i.e. `generateBid()` is prefetched from Cloud Storage and cached in Bidding service.
 After processing the request, the Bidding service returns the GenerateBidsResponse which includes bids that correspond to each ad, i.e. [AdWithBid][49].

-_Note: If you are developing generateBid() following the web platform's [Chrome Protected Audience explainer][41], that also should work for execution in Bidding and Auction services._
+_Note: If you are developing `generateBid()` following the web platform's [Chrome Protected Audience explainer][41], that also should work for execution in Bidding and Auction services._

 Adtech's generateBid function signature is as follows.